ghstkillrD/Jarvis-Clone/README.md

 # Jarvis-Clone
-Jarvis Clone AI with Chat GPT API
+Jarvis Clone using OpenAI API

+**Use a new OpenAI API key because the current key is disabled.**